HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/installation.md

 ## Packaging, installing, and deploying design

-Search V2 Authoring is an instance of a search integration portlet configured to point to where the static assets such as Javascript, stylesheets, and HTML markup can be loaded from.
-It sits above the previosly existing Authoring portlet in the same Authoring page.
+Search V2 Authoring is a search integration portlet configured to load static assets such as JavaScript, stylesheets, and HTML markup.
+It is positioned above the existing Authoring portlet on the same Authoring page.
 You can enable or disable it using ConfigEngine tasks for container-based deployments.
-The enable task would deploy, configure the portlet, create the http outbound proxy policy so DX can fetch the assets, and then deploy the page.
+The enable task deploys and configures the portlet, creates the HTTP outbound proxy policy to allow DX to fetch the assets, and deploys the page.

 For container-based Helm deployment, the deployment `values.yaml` can also be configured so Search V2 Authoring is enabled by default.